hack-chat/hackchat-engine/README.md

 # Note:
 If this note is in place, it means that I've either forgotten to remove it or that this engine is currently not supported by the main server at https://hack.chat/ .
 The server needs to be updated still. . .

+For testing, use the v2 dev branch https://github.com/hack-chat/main/tree/version-2-dev